dovecot/documentation/source/configuration_manual/service_configuration.rst

    * **user=root**, because the process needs to be able to reopen the config files during a config reload, and often some parts of the config having secrets are readable only by root.

    * Only root should be able to connect to its UNIX listener, unless there are no secrets in the configuration.
-Passwords are obviously secrets, but less obviously ssl_key is also a secret, since it contains the actual SSL key data instead of only a filename.
+Passwords are obviously secrets, but less obviously ssl_key_file is also a secret, since it contains the actual SSL key data instead of only a filename.

 dict
 ^^^^